-You might also be interested in following tutorials :
+You might also be interested in the following tutorials :

-Use top command with ‘u‘ option will display specific User process details.
+-u option will list specific User process details.

 # top -u tecmint

 z‘ option will display the running process in color which may help you to identify the running process easily.

 7. List Absolute Path of Running Linux Processes

 c‘ option in running top command will display the absolute path of the running process.